Datuanalytics/docs/docs/user-guide/quickstart.md

 First, ensure that you have Python 3.11+ installed.

-We'll create a virtual environment to install the Strands Agents SDK and its dependencies in to.
+We'll create a virtual environment to install the Datu and its dependencies in to.

 ```bash
 python -m venv .venv